venasolutions/bosk/bosk-mongo/DEVELOPERS.md

-Replication is achieved naturally by MongoDB when two or more `MongoDriver`s connect to the same database, since the change stream will include all updates from all drivers; and to implement persistence,
+Replication is achieved naturally by MongoDB when two or more `MongoDriver`s connect to the same database, since the change stream will include all updates from all drivers; and persistence is achieved by having
-`MongoDriver` reads the initial bosk state from the database during `Bosk` initialization (in the `initialRoot` method).
+`MongoDriver` read the initial bosk state from the database during `Bosk` initialization (in the `initialRoot` method).

 While conceptually simple, the real complexity lies in fault tolerance.
 An important goal of `MongoDriver` is that if the database is somehow damaged and then repaired, `MongoDriver` should recover and resume normal operation without any intervention.
 This means `MongoDriver` must deal with a multitude of error cases and race conditions, which add complexity to what would otherwise be a relatively straightforward interaction with MongoDB.
 The MongoDB client library itself does an admirable job of fault tolerance on its own for database reads, writes, and DDL operations;
-but once the change stream is added to the mix, things get complicated, because the change stream cannot operate in isolation: change stream initialization and error handling must be coordinated with database reads in order to make sure no change events are missed.
+but once the change stream is added to the mix, things get complicated, because the change stream cannot operate in isolation: change stream initialization and error handling must be coordinated with database reads so that no change events are missed.

 To manage this complexity,
 a `MongoDriver` is actually composed of several objects with different responsibilities.